metatoaster/leptos_sync_ssr/example/nav_portlet/README.md

 dreaded hydration error.

 If there is some way to pause the resource that will read from the signal under SSR, the situation will be different.
-This `Waiter` provided by the `leptos_sync_ssr` package is one part of the solution that will achieve that, as it will wait until a signal is provided before it will continue.
-The other part is the `SyncSsr` component which encloses the components that should be synchronized so that the `Waiter` will be signaled to continue on from this synchronized state.
+This `Ready` provided by the `leptos_sync_ssr` package is one part of the solution that will achieve that, as it will wait until a signal is provided before it will continue.
+The other part is the `SyncSsr` component which encloses the components that should be synchronized so that the `Ready` will be signaled to continue on from this synchronized state.

-In this example, the `ReadSignal` will not be read until the `Waiter` resolves, and by enclosing the portlet component with the routes will ensure that whatever routes setting the resource through the signal will do so in a way what ensures the component will read it correctly during
+In this example, the `ReadSignal` will not be read until the `Ready` resolves, and by enclosing the portlet component with the routes will ensure that whatever routes setting the resource through the signal will do so in a way what ensures the component will read it correctly during